 Chronic photosensitivity: Chronic repeated sun exposures over time result in polymorphic skin changes that have been termed dermatoheliosis or photoaging.
 A classification of skin reactions to sunlight is shown in Table 10-1.

 TABLE 10-1Simplified Classification of Skin Reactions to Sunlight ||Download (.pdf) TABLE 10-1 Simplified Classification of Skin Reactions to Sunlight

 BASICS OF CLINICAL PHOTOMEDICINE

 The main culprit of solar radiation-induced skin pathology is the ultraviolet (UV) portion of the solar spectrum.
-Ultraviolet radiation (UVR) is divided into two principal types: UVB (290 to 320 nm), the "sunburn spectrum," and UVA (320 to 400 nm) that is subdivided into UVA-1 (340 to 400 nm) and UVA-2 (320 to 340 nm).
-The unit of measurement of sunburn is the minimum erythema dose (MED), which is the minimum UV exposure that produces an erythema 24 h after a single exposure.
-UVB erythema develops in 6 to 24 h and fades within 72 to 120 h.
-UVA erythema develops in 4 to 16 h and fades within 48 to 120 h.
+Ultraviolet radiation (UVR) is divided into two principal types: UVB (290 to 320 nm), the “sunburn spectrum,” and UVA (320 to 400 nm) that is subdivided into UVA-1 (340 to 400 nm) and UVA-2 (320 to 340 nm).
+The unit of measurement of sunburn is the minimum erythema dose (MED), which is the minimum UV exposure that produces an erythema 24 hours after a single exposure.
+UVB erythema develops in 6 to 24 hours and fades within 72 to 120 hours.
+UVA erythema develops in 4 to 16 hours and fades within 48 to 120 hours.